Snerzel/rails-diet-app/README.md

 Make everything prettier.

 Issues:
-1. Allergens have been removed and change to a stretch goal.
-Fixed
+1.
-2. Meals no longer show up on all-meals page.
-Only seed data shows. meals can be seen in inspect HTML as a link and meal show page only shows seed data.
-Was fixed but broke again.
+2..
-3. Logout and Profile buttons are visible when logged out.
+3.
-4. Profile button doesn't work.
-Other profile button never became visable but is in layout.
+4. Link on meal show page takes user to there own show page not the user who submitted the meal.
 5. Edit should only be visable for the owner of the show page.
-For meals the user who posted and all pros should see edit button.
+For meals the user who posted.
-6. Edit button doesn't work.
+6.
 7. Google login doesn't work
 8. Notes doesn't work.
+May work now.
+But need to fix Pros first.
-9. Logging in redirects to home instead of User/Pro's show page.
-Was fixed but broke.
+9.